hatzakislab/DeepFRET-GUI/README.md

     guide](https://www.architectryan.com/2018/03/17/add-to-the-path-on-windows-10/).
     Alternatively, you can execute `$env:PATH += "C:\Program Files (x86)\NSIS;"`
     in the PowerShell to set it for the session of the PowerShell.
-5. Normal users on Windows is missing the privileged to execute PowerShell scripts.
+5. Normal users on Windows are missing the privileged to execute PowerShell scripts.
 This is needed to enable the Python virtual environment.
 Open a PowerShell and run `Set-ExecutionPolicy -Scope CurrentUser -ExecutionPolicy Unrestricted`.
 Answer `Y` when prompted.